-A bachelor’s degree in English is useful for various entry-level positions in the working world.
-We have some useful advice for any lover of words who’s wondering how an English degree can propel you into a successful career.
+Yet despite what you may have heard, a bachelor’s degree in English is useful for various entry-level positions in the working world!
+We have some useful advice for any lover of words, who’s wondering how an English degree can propel you into a successful career.

 What Can I Do With An English Degree?

 Knowing the ins-and-outs of the English language means you’ll probably be the most qualified individual in a room to edit.
 While spell check programs like Grammarly may catch a lot of common grammar slip ups and typos, there’s ton left for the human eye to catch.
 Editors can revise for readability, voice, style, and more advanced grammar that technology can’t catch.

 Moreover, jobs in editing can exist across industries, not just in publishing companies.
 If you’re looking to gain more experience before going pro, there are several opportunities to get freelance work online.
 Work on a project-to-project basis or find dedicated work editing with a company like Scribbr.

 Copywriting is another solid job for an English degree.
 You can easily create a profile on sites like Upwork to start getting paid to write copy freelance.
 To take it a step further, apply for a creative position within a company’s creative or marketing department.
 Do you have an eye for creativity and a knack for words?
 That’s all you need.

 Copywriting tends to combine creative writing and advertising.
 It involves proofreading and editing copy, writing articles and blogs, drafting emails, and engaging in social media campaigns on Facebook and Twitter.

 Check out these other sites with freelance copywriting and editing jobs: